Resources

 UV radiation is invisible, high-energy radiation from the sun.
 It isn’t like the sun’s light which we can see or heat which we can feel.
 By the time you can feel sunburn, your skin has already been damaged.
 UV is the main cause of sunburn, tanning, premature ageing and skin cancer.

-When should you use sun protection?
+When should I use sun protection?

 As a general rule of thumb, in Victoria sun protection is required from mid-August to the end of April.